-- Professional Confidence: the self-assurance felt by newly assigned, enrolled, hired, or newly promoted individuals regarding their readiness to handle the stress, competitiveness, vocabulary, workload, instructional or orientation methods, and related complexities associated with their new role.
+- Professional Confidence: Professional confidence is the self-assurance felt by newly assigned, enrolled, hired, or newly promoted individuals regarding their readiness to handle the stress, competitiveness, vocabulary, workload, instructional or orientation methods, and related complexities associated with their new role.
 Individuals who strongly manifest professional confidence have a positive sense of efficacy in their professional role.

 - Intellectual Integrity: Intellectual integrity is the discipline of striving to be thorough and honest, to learn the truth or to reach the best decision possible in each situation.
 A person with intellectual integrity has a driving desire to follow reasons and evidence courageously wherever they may lead.
 Individuals who strongly manifest intellectual integrity value objectivity, evidence-based decision making, and the courageous, fair-minded, and complete pursuit of the best possible knowledge in any given situation.

 - Mental Focus: Mental focus is the discipline or habit of being diligent, systematic, task-oriented, organized, and clear-headed.
 A positive score indicates a person who endeavors to stay on task and approach problems and learning in systematic, focused, organized, and timely way.
 Mental focus is valuable because it directs attention to the duties and responsibilities of the task at hand.

 - Mental Rigor: Mental rigor is the discipline to work hard to analyze, interpret and achieve a deep understanding of complex material.
 Individuals who strongly manifest mental rigor are willing to engage difficult material and to work hard to analyze complicated situations and problems.
 They display a desire for learning, and a concern to achieve a deep understanding of events and their causes.